Diplomacy of the American Civil War: Brazil

 Though nominally neutral, the Empire of Brazil has been called an unofficial ally of the Confederacy.
 Uniquely among New World nations, Brazil recognized Confederate belligerency and refused diplomatic demands to allow the Union's removal of CSS Sumter from Maranhão on September 6, 1861.
-In 1863 the U.S. ambassador to Brazil, James Watson Webb, exchanged correspondence with the Brazilian foreign minister Marquis of Abrantes about steamers CSS Alabama and CSS Georgia, that had been receiving provisions and repairs in Pernambuco and Bahia, a situation that Webb described as "a gross breach of neutrality".
-The access to Brazilian ports allowed Confederates to raid Union vessels in the South Atlantic.
+On September 19, 1862, William R. Williams, America Consul to Para, Brazil took ill with Yellow Fever.
+He survived six days with the disease before passing on September 25, 1862 at the age of 24.
+He had been a political appointee to the role and had married the daughter of a Brazilian lawyer while in country.
+In 1863 the U.S. ambassador to Brazil, James Watson Webb, exchanged correspondence with the Brazilian foreign minister Marquis of Abrantes about steamers CSS Alabama and CSS Georgia, that had been receiving provisions and repairs in Pernambuco and Bahia.
+Webb described this situation as "a gross breach of neutrality" on Brazil's part, because access to Brazilian ports allowed the Confederates to raid Union vessels in the South Atlantic.

 The Bahia incident happened on the early morning of October 7, 1864 when USS Wachusett captured CSS Florida while both ships were in the harbor for repairs, and after both the Imperial Brazilian Navy and the U.S. consul had warned captain Napoleon Collins not to attack Florida while in Brazilian waters.
 Pressured by the Brazilian government, the US Navy court-martialed Collins and agreed to return Florida to the Confederacy.
 However, Collins's sentence was never carried out, and Florida sunk off the coast of Virginia after a suspicious November 28 collision with the United States Army Transport Alliance.

 After the war, thousands of ex-Confederates emigrated to Brazil on the invitation of Pedro II and subsidized by the Brazilian government.
 Though slavery was legal in Brazil, the immigrants were not allowed to bring slaves because their importation from other countries had been banned in 1831.